 Building a Resilient Risk Management Framework for Global Enterprises

 In today's interconnected global market, the complexity and scope of risk management framework challenges are growing.
 For global enterprises, evolving market dynamics, regulatory changes, and technological advancements demand a sophisticated risk management approach.
-The traditional methods of handling risks are becoming inadequate due to the sheer volume and variety of potential disruptions.
+Traditional risk-handling methods are becoming inadequate due to the sheer volume and variety of potential disruptions.
 As businesses expand across borders, a resilient framework that adapts to different regulatory environments and cultural landscapes becomes crucial.
 This adaptation ensures survival and the ability to thrive amidst global uncertainties.

 Foundations of an Effective Risk Management Framework